 A picture ID is required to borrow materials from the University of Georgia Libraries.
-The preferred form of identification is the UGACard.
-A current, government-issued picture ID, such as a driver's license, Georgia ID card, US passport, or US military ID may be used instead.
+The preferred form of identification is a UGA ID card.
+A current, government-issued picture ID - such as (but not limited to) a driver's license, Georgia ID card, US passport, or US military ID - may be used instead.
 Incoming students must be registered for classes to be eligible for borrowing privileges.

 Loan Period - The undergraduate loan period is 28 days.
 Exceptions include: rare books, periodicals, microforms, newspapers, the Leisure Collection, and others materials.
 There is no limit to the number of items a borrower may check out, with the exception of special permission and Reserve items.
 The borrower is responsible for all items checked out in his/her name until those items are discharged and cleared from the library account.
 For more information on loan periods, check here.